 An informative speech is a type of speech writing that is delivered to inform the audience about a particular topic.

-Half of the battle of presenting a good informative speech is writing it properly.
+Speech writing is often the most challenging part of preparing one.
 If you haven’t written an effective speech you can’t make an influence while presenting it.
 A successful speech keeps the audience engaged and interested in the information being presented.

 Here's a step-by-step guide on how to write a winning informative speech: